jsonx-org/java/rs/README.md

 ## 1 Introduction

-This document sets out the structural part of the <ins>JAX-RS Integration for JSONX</ins>.
+This document sets out the structural part of the <ins>JAX-RS Integration for JSONx</ins>.
 It also contains a directory of links to these related resources.

-<ins>JAX-RS Integration for JSONX</ins> is implemented to the specification of the JAX-RS API. <ins>JAX-RS Integration for JSONX</ins> implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in `JxObjectProvider` to integrate with JAX-RS server runtimes.
+<ins>JAX-RS Integration for JSONx</ins> is implemented to the specification of the JAX-RS API. <ins>JAX-RS Integration for JSONx</ins> implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in `JxObjectProvider` to integrate with JAX-RS server runtimes.

 ### 1.1 Conventions Used in This Document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [\[RFC2119\]](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## 2 Purpose

-Provide an encoding of JSON documents in an analogous form that uses XML semantics, referred to as <ins>JSONX documents</ins>.
+Provide an encoding of JSON documents in an analogous form that uses XML semantics, referred to as <ins>JSONx documents</ins>.

 ## 3 Requirements

-1. The <ins>JSONX documents</ins> MUST be able to represent any and all legal JSON documents, as specified by [\[RFC2119\]](https://www.ietf.org/rfc/rfc2119.txt).
+1. The <ins>JSONx documents</ins> MUST be able to represent any and all legal JSON documents, as specified by [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. The <ins>JSONX documents</ins> MUST be translatable to JSON documents, and vice versa, preserving all normative and non-normative features of the original document.
+1. The <ins>JSONx documents</ins> MUST be translatable to JSON documents, and vice versa, preserving all normative and non-normative features of the original document.

-1. The <ins>JSONX documents</ins> MUST provide meaningful and useful validation features via XSD validation.
+1. The <ins>JSONx documents</ins> MUST provide meaningful and useful validation features via XSD validation.

 ## 4 Specification

 ### 4.1 `JxObjectProvider`

-A JAX-RS `Provider` that implements `MessageBodyReader` and `MessageBodyWriter` support for reading and writing JSON documents with the JSONX API.
+A JAX-RS `Provider` that implements `MessageBodyReader` and `MessageBodyWriter` support for reading and writing JSON documents with the JSONx API.

 ### 4.2 `BadRequestExceptionMapper`